stjohn96/stjohn96/README.md

 # stjohn

- - 💻 I am working as Lead Software Engineer
+ - 💻 I am currently employed as a Lead Software Engineer
  - 🌱 Currently learning Golang
  - ❤️ Open Source Software
  - 🐧 A computer is like air conditioning - it becomes useless when you open Windows